-On the frontier of metabolic pathway analysis research, tracing experiments opportunity to detect and quantify the incorporation of isotopically labelled atoms into an organism's metabolites.
-However, the analysis of isotope tracing data is not yet as mainstream and streamlined as other (e.g. workflows biomarker discovery) metabolomics and lipidomics.
+On the frontier of metabolic pathway analysis and fluxomics research, LC-MS based isotope tracing experiments offer the opportunity to detect and quantify the incorporation of isotopically labelled atoms into an organism's metabolites.
+However, the analysis of isotope tracing data is not yet as mainstream and streamlined as other (e.g. biomarker discovery) workflows in metabolomics and lipidomics.
 To remedy this, we present here a completely integrated approach for the analysis of differential incorporation of 13C or 15N labelled isotopes in LC-MS data.
-The approach is fully capable TIMS-based CCS-enabled utilizing further providing measurements, dimension for both the separation and isomeric and co-eluting annotation of metabolites and lipids in LC-MS analyses of both labelled and unlabeled samples.
+The approach is fully capable of utilizing TIMS-based CCS-enabled measurements, providing a further dimension for both the separation and annotation of isomeric and co-eluting metabolites and lipids in LC-MS analyses of both labelled and unlabeled samples.